Stop Google Home from waking the neighbors with Night Mode

-It's not a great feeling to whisper to your Google Home in the dead of night to turn off the lights, only for it to scream back to you at full volume, "OK, turning off the office corner."
+It's not a great feeling to whisper to your Google Home ($129.00 at Dell Home) in the dead of night to turn off the lights, only for it to scream back to you at full volume, "OK, turning off the office corner."

 This has happened to me the last three nights in a row.
 (Clearly, I never learn.)